zaydabudayyeh/wave_generator/README.md

 4) Select the waveform types you wish to generate (Sine, Square, Sawtooth, or your very own .wav file!) by selecting the corresponding number.

+      _note: If you use your own .wav file, it must be in a linearPCM format, and all metadata must be removed.
+Use audacity and export the audio file as a wav, selecting 16-bit signed PCM (or higher) for the sample depth, and clear the metadata tags._

 5) The script will generate the necessary .txt files and .sv files to initialize a ROM using on-chip memory.

       *Note that raw audio samples take up a lot of space.
 Each second of audio will need 44,100 samples, or 44kB with 8-bit sample depth.
 The DE-10 lite FPGA has only 200KB of on-chip memory available, so you will only be able to get ~4 seconds of non-repeating audio samples*